HerreraKrachTeichmann/NJODE/README.md

-Models for cross-validation on the climate dataset were trained using parallel_train.py with the model parameters specified below:
+Models for cross-validation on the climate dataset were trained using parallel_train.py with the model parameters specified below
 ```
 # ==========================================================================
 # parallel training for GRU-ODE-Bayes
 # ==========================================================================
 ```
+in the main part of the file parallel_train.py.

 For training: uncomment the code below the model params and run the file.

 For performing/evaluating the cross-validation use the function-call: